azarboon/ai-powered-cdk-best-practices/.amazonq/rules/PROJECT_RULES.md

 - Write tests with clear, behavior-focused names that state exactly what is being verified.
 Each test must cover one behavior only; if that behavior breaks, exactly one test should fail, and the test name should make the failure obvious.
 Do not copy-paste common assertions; extract shared checks into fixtures or helper functions.

-- Prefer fine-grained, targeted assertions using the CDK assertions library rather than hand-rolled JSON checks.
-Use `Template.fromStack` with `resourceCountIs`, `hasResource`, and `hasResourceProperties`, and use `Match.*` (such as `Match.objectLike`, `Match.stringLikeRegexp`, `Match.absent`) to avoid brittle equality checks.
+- Prefer fine-grained, targeted assertions using the CDK Assertions library rather than hand-rolled JSON checks.
+Use built-in features from `aws-cdk-lib/assertions` such as `Template`, `Tags` (for checking and matching tags), `Match`, `Matcher`, etc. If a built-in feature exists, use it instead of custom code.

+- Never run tests against internal constructs of resources; always run tests against the synthesized template.

+- Use `Template.fromStack` with helpers like `resourceCountIs`, `hasResource`, and `hasResourceProperties`.
+  Combine these with `Match.*` (e.g., `Match.objectLike`, `Match.stringLikeRegexp`, `Match.absent`) to avoid brittle equality checks.
   Assert on resource types and key properties, not on logical IDs, asset hashes, parameter names, asset paths, or resource ordering.

+- Synthesize once per test file (e.g., in `beforeAll`) and reuse the `Template` to avoid redundant synths and speed up tests.

 - Keep tests deterministic.
 Pin all context lookups (for example, by committing `cdk.context.json` or setting explicit context in `cdk.json`) so synth results do not flap.
 Avoid assertions that depend on timestamps, random values, or environment-specific configuration unless those values are controlled in the test.